abhishekk7r/Sorting-Visualizer/README.md

 6. Once the sorting is complete, the window will remain open.
 You can close it manually to exit the program.

+## Known Problems

+1. I have not yet figured out how to take input from the user to select the sorting algorithm of their choice.
+If you want to use different algorithms, you can simply change line 204 and call the sorting function of your choice.

+2. Unable to add flashing of bars while sorting.
+The current implementation of rendering bars only updates the display after each step of sorting, without any flashing effect.

+3. While merge sorting, you cannot see the unsorted bars, but you can see the sorting process.
+This is because the bars are only rendered once the sorting process starts, and not before.

 ## About the Sorting Algorithms

 ### Bubble Sort